Kira2/product-technical-tests/Readme.md

 This part was the opportunity to learn more about the Google API, and check all the cases that could be encountered.
 I noticed several things that push me to improve a little bit the example given by Google at the URL https://developers.google.com/places/place-id.
 Indeed, they just get the first item of the returned Google Places, but in some cases, this is not the right result.

+Let see the logic behind the code of the file ```boutique-service/src/googleApiGateway/places.js```.

+#### Case n°1

+There is only one result returned by Google, so we keep it as the good result.

+#### Case n°2

+There are several results returned by Google.
+In this case, the first one is not necessary the good one.
+To try to detect the good one, I browse the result and I compare the name stored by Trouva and the name stored by Google.
+If this is a perfect match, I have my result.

+#### Case n°3

+You will notice that I did not add the parameter ```type=store```into the request sent to Google, as some boutiques referenced by Trouva have not this keywords into their types' list on Google.

+#### Result

 In the end I could populated all the existing Google Places ID, and there are only 73 boutiques out of 446 that have no Google Places ID.
+Example: ARTHOUSE Meath.

 ### Whenever a new boutique is create or updated, you need to retrieve and store the Google Places ID